doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 If you haven't heard of the new lcamtuf's coverage-guided fuzzer, it's most likely because you have lived in a cave for the past year or two as it has been basically mentioned everywhere (now on this blog too!).
 The [sources](https://github.com/mcarpenter/afl), the [documentation](http://lcamtuf.coredump.cx/afl/README.txt) and the [afl-users group](https://groups.google.com/forum/#!forum/afl-users) are really awesome resources if you'd like to know a little bit more and follow its development.

 What you have to know for this post though, is that the fuzzer generates test cases and will pick and keep the interesting ones based on the code-coverage that they will exercise.
 You end-up with a set of test cases covering different part of the code, and can spend more time hammering and mutating a small number of files, instead of a zillion.
-It is also packed with [clever hacks](https://lcamtuf.blogspot.fr/2015/05/lesser-known-features-of-afl-fuzz.html) that just makes it one of the most used/easy fuzzer to use today (don't ask me proof to back this claim).
+It is also packed with [clever hacks](https://lcamtuf.blogspot.fr/2015/05/lesser-known-features-of-afl-fuzz.html) that just makes it one of the most used/easy fuzzer to use today (don't ask me for proof to back this claim).

 In order to measure the code-coverage, the first version of AFL would hook in the compiler toolchain and instrument basic block in the .S files generated by gcc.
 The instrumentation flips a bit in a bitmap as a sign of "I've executed this part of the code".
 This tiny per-block static instrumentation (as opposed to DBI based ones) makes it hella fast, and can actually be used while fuzzing without too much of overheard.
-After a little bit of time, a LLVM based version has been designed (by Laszlo Szekeres and lcamtuf) in order to be less hacky, architecture independent (bonus that you get for free when writing a pass) and very elegant (no more reading/modifying raw .S files).
+After a little bit of time, an LLVM based version has been designed (by László Szekeres and lcamtuf) in order to be less hacky, architecture independent (bonus that you get for free when writing a pass), and very elegant (no more reading/modifying raw .S files).
 The way this has been implemented is hooking into the mid-end in order to statically add the extra instrumentation afl-fuzz needs to have the code-coverage feedback.
 This is now known as [afl-clang-fast](https://github.com/mirrorer/afl/tree/master/llvm_mode).

-A little later, some discussions on the googlegroup led to believe that knowing "magics" used by a library would make the fuzzing more efficient.
+A little later, some discussions on the googlegroup led the readers to believe that knowing "magics" used by a library would make the fuzzing more efficient.
 If I know all the magics and have a way to detect where they are located in a test-case, then I can use them instead of bit-flipping and hope it would lead to "better" fuzzing.
 This list of "magics" is called a  dictionary.
 And what I just called "magics" are "tokens".
 You can provide such a dictionary (list of tokens) to afl via the -X option.
 In order to ease, automate the process of semi-automatically generate a dictionary file, lcamtuf developed a runtime solution based on `LD_PRELOAD` and instrumenting calls to memory compare like routines: `strcmp`, `memcmp`, etc. If one of the argument comes from a read-only section, then it is most likely a token  and it is most likely a good candidate for the dictionary.
 This is called [afl-tokencap](https://groups.google.com/forum/#!msg/afl-users/jiQ9u5Tr5P0/nTTcBGQHCwAJ).

 ## afl-llvm-tokencap